curvednebula/curvednebula.com/src/cropvideo/README.md

 Yes.
 Choose **Custom** under Output resolution, then enter the width and height.
 Keep the aspect ratio option enabled to avoid stretching.

-### What format does the tool export?

-The tool exports WebM and MKV with VP9 or VP8 video and Opus audio.
-MP4 uses H.264 video and AAC audio.
-The selected codecs must be supported by your browser; unsupported audio is omitted with a warning.

-### Why can video export take a while?

-Every frame must be decoded, cropped, resized, and encoded on your device.
-Longer videos, higher resolutions, and 60 fps exports require more processing.